 Well, the main feature being marketed is its built-in image stabilization.
 Hyperlapse uses the iPhone’s internal gyroscope (motion sensor) to measure its movements, and then uses this data to smooth out the video that you captured.

-This image stabilization allows you to shoot handheld time-lapse videos without the need for a tripod.
-So you can film on the move, whether you’re walking, running, travelling in a car, train, plane, etc.
+This image stabilization allows you to shoot handheld time lapse videos without the need for a tripod.
+So you can film on the move, whether you’re walking, running, traveling in a car, train, plane, etc.